VIPUL-TECH-LAB/fun-gmeet/README.md

 ### Overview

 The Fun-GMeet Chrome Extension enhances your Google Meet experience with additional features and customizations.
+Can trivally be ported to any other app which supports chat interface.

 ### Installation